Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 255,214, 107,890 total housing units (homes and apartments), and a median house value of $281,359, Madison real estate is some of the most expensive in Wisconsin, although Madison home values aren't among America's most expensive.
+With 255,214 people, 107,890 houses or apartments, and a median cost of homes of $281,359, Madison real estate is some of the most expensive in Wisconsin, although Madison home values aren't among America's most expensive.